whatnote/Christine-Clyde-Dog-Services/README.md

 ## Existing Features

-- Navigation menu is fixed so always remains ontop for easy navigation.
+- Navigation menu is fixed so always remains on top for easy navigation.
 - Footer is also fixed meaning the contact is sandwhiched between the nav bar and header.
 - Three call to actions, the use can call, email or fill out the contact us form from buttons on the hero image.
 - About section: contains responsive element, both cert and liability policy disple more info when you hover on them.